Dinochelus

 Dinochelus ausubeli is a small deep sea lobster discovered in 2007 in the Philippines during the Census of Marine Life and described in 2010 in the new genus Dinochelus.
 Its two claws are very different in size, are elongated, and bear many long teeth on the inner surface.
+It is sometimes dubbed the terrible claw lobster because of its claws.

 Description

 Dinochelus ausubeli has a carapace length of around 31 mm, and is in life mostly translucent white, with reddish pink colouring near the middle of the carapace, on the tail fan, on the antennae, and on the first pereiopods (including the claws).
 Its two claws are very different in size.

 Distribution and discovery

-D. ausubeli is only known from its type locality, 15°56′N 121°45′E, off the coast of Luzon in the Philippines.
+Dinochelus ausubeli is only known from its type locality, 15°56′N 121°45′E, off the coast of Luzon in the Philippines.
 It was found by trawling at a depth of around 250 m in 2007, as part of the Census of Marine Life, a major effort to document marine life in the first decade of the 21st century.
 It was described in 2010 by an international team of scientists.